adel-mamin/amast/libs/fsm/README.rst

 Initial State
 =============

-The initial state of the FSM is provided during the FSM’s construction using the :cpp:func:`am_fsm_init()` function.
+The initial state of the FSM is provided during the FSM’s initialization using the :cpp:func:`am_fsm_init()` function.

 This state is set to handle any initial setup required by the FSM and